BlaqueDevs/se-assignment-day-4-software-project-management-fattyolaojo444github/README.md

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
+Agile Methodology
+Overview
+Agile SDLC model is a combination of iterative and incremental process models with focus on process adaptability and customer satisfaction by rapid delivery of working software product.
+Agile Methods break the product into small incremental builds.
+These builds are provided in iterations.
+Each iteration typically lasts from about one to three weeks.
+Advantages
+Flexibility: Agile’s iterative nature allows for changes in requirements and priorities, making it ideal for dynamic environments.
+Customer Involvement: Continuous customer feedback ensures that the product aligns closely with user needs.
+Early and Frequent Delivery: Regular releases mean that the product can be launched earlier with core features, and additional features can be added in subsequent iterations.
+Disadvantages
+Less Predictability: Agile can be less predictable in terms of time and cost since requirements may evolve.
+Scope Creep: The flexibility to incorporate changes can lead to scope creep if not managed carefully.
+Documentation: Minimal documentation can make it harder to onboard new team members or manage knowledge transfer.

+Waterfall Methodology
+Overview
+The Waterfall process is a step-by-step development and project management process.
+As the name suggests, this model follows a straight path where each step (like planning, designing, building, testing, and launching) needs to be finished before moving to the next.
+This approach works well for projects where all the steps are clear from the beginning.
+It is known has WATERFALL MODEL because of the cascade from one phase to another.
+The waterfall model is an example of a plan-driven process—in principle, you must plan and schedule all of the process activities before starting work on them.

+Advantages
+Clear Structure: The sequential nature provides a clear and structured approach, making it easier to manage large teams.
+Well-Defined Requirements: Suitable when requirements are clear, well-understood, and unlikely to change.
+Ease of Management: Project progress is straightforward to track, with clear milestones and deliverables.
+Disadvantages
+No working software is produced until late during the life cycle.
+High amounts of risk and uncertainty.

+Not a good model for complex and object-oriented projects.
+Poor model for long and ongoing projects.
+Not suitable for the projects where requirements are at a moderate to high risk of changing.
+So, risk and uncertainty is high with this process model.
+Customer Feedback: Limited opportunities for customer feedback during development, which can lead to a product that doesn’t fully meet user needs.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 I.